KaushiRajapakshe/SIT707/README.md

 5. Run the `Main.java` file.

+6. Run the `MainTest.java` file.

-6. The script will launch a Chrome browser and start test.
+7. The script will launch a Chrome browser and start test.

-7. After completing the execution, the script will exit, and the Chrome browser will close automatically.
+8. After completing the execution, the script will exit, and the Chrome browser will close automatically.
 You can see the screenshots images in your download folder.

 ## Output
 The script will generate the following screenshot files in the project directory: